Operation Condor: Operación Silencio

 Operación Silencio (Operation Silence) was a Chilean operation to impede investigations by Chilean judges by removing witnesses from the country.
 It started about a year before the "terror archives" were found in Paraguay.

 In April 1991, Arturo Sanhueza Ross, linked to the murder of MIR leader Jecar Neghme in 1989, left the country.
 According to the Rettig Report, Jecar Neghme's death had been carried out by Chilean intelligence agents.
 In September 1991, Carlos Herrera Jiménez, who killed trade-unionist Tucapel Jiménez, left by plane.
 In October 1991, Eugenio Berríos, a chemist who had worked with DINA agent Michael Townley, was escorted from Chile to Uruguay by Operation Condor agents to avoid testifying in the Letelier case.
-He used Argentine, Uruguayan, Paraguayan and Brazilian passports, raising concerns that Operation Condor was not dead.
+He used Argentine, Uruguayan, Paraguayan, and Brazilian passports, raising concerns that Operation Condor was not dead.
 Berríos was found dead in El Pinar, near Montevideo (Uruguay), in 1995.
 His body had been so mutilated as to make identification by appearance impossible.

-In January 2005, Michael Townley, who now lives in the U.S. under the witness protection program, acknowledged links between Chile, DINA, and the detention and torture center Colonia Dignidad.
+In January 2005, Michael Townley, who now lives in the US under the witness protection program, acknowledged links between Chile, DINA, and the detention and torture center Colonia Dignidad.
 The center was established in 1961 by Paul Schäfer, who was arrested in March 2005 in Buenos Aires and convicted on charges of child rape.
 Townley informed Interpol about Colonia Dignidad and the Army's Bacteriological Warfare Laboratory.
 This last laboratory would have replaced the old DINA laboratory on Via Naranja de lo Curro street, where Townley worked with the chemical assassin Eugenio Berríos.
 The toxin that allegedly killed Christian-Democrat Eduardo Frei Montalva may have been made in this new lab in Colonia Dignidad, according to the judge investigating the case.
 In 2013, a Brazilian-Uruguayan-Argentine collaborative documentary, Dossiê Jango, implicated the same lab in the alleged poisoning of João Goulart, Brazil's deposed president.